 First, Section 4 suggest that the indoor sex industry grows post-decriminalization.
 This is likely changing the composition of the prostitution market, and might be diluting the core group by selecting lower risk sex workers into the network.
 Empirical evidence suggests that indoor sex workers have lower rates of disease than street sex workers.
-For example, Loff, Gaze and Fairley (2000) estimate an 80-fold higher prevalence of bacterial STI among illegal street workers compared to legal sex workers.
-In Table 4 we show the change in indoor sex workers by racial category using TER data.
-The largest and only statistically significant change is coming from an increase in Asian providers (see columns 3-4) by 18 percentage points.
-The CDC Gonorrhea Surveillance data we use reports gonorrhea rates by race.
-Interestingly, the mean gonorrhea rate per 100,000 from 1999-2003 by race in Rhode Island is 26.1 for Asians, 48.6 for whites, 182.4 for Hispanics, and 596.2 for Blacks.
-Interestingly Asians have the lowest rates of gonorrhea incidence, so more Asian women entering the market should result in an overall lower risk pool, ceteris paribus.
+For example, Loff et al. (2000) estimate an 80-fold higher prevalence of bacterial STI among illegal street workers compared with legal sex workers.
+In Table 4, we show the change in indoor sex workers by racial category using TER data.
+The largest and only statistically significant change is coming from an increase in Asian providers (see columns 3-4) by eighteen percentage points.
+The CDC Gonorrhoea Surveillance data we use reports gonorrhoea rates by race.
+Interestingly, the mean gonorrhoea rate per 100,000 from 1999-2003 by race in Rhode Island is 26.1 for Asians, 48.6 for whites, 182.4 for Hispanics, and 596.2 for Blacks.
+Interestingly, Asians have the lowest rates of gonorrhoea incidence, so more Asian women entering the market should result in an overall lower risk pool, ceteris paribus.

-If low risk individuals increase their activity by a larger proportion than high risk individuals, the composition of the pool of available partners will improve (Kremer and Morcom, 1998).
-This implies that male clients are now more likely to match with safer (i.e. gonorrhea free) sex workers, and we should observe an overall decrease in gonorrhea which we do.
-Interestingly, Gertler and Shah (2011) find that increasing enforcement in the street prostitution market in Ecuador by one standard deviation per month is significantly associated with a 27 percent lower rate of sex workers being currently infected with syphilis, chlamydia, and/or gonorrhea.
+If low-risk individuals increase their activity by a larger proportion than high-risk individuals, the composition of the pool of available partners will improve (Kremer and Morcom, 1998).
+This implies that male clients are now more likely to match with safer (i.e. gonorrhoea free) sex workers, and we should observe an overall decrease in gonorrhoea-which we do.
+Interestingly, Gertler and Shah (2011) find that increasing enforcement in the street prostitution market in Ecuador by one standard deviation per month is significantly associated with a 27% lower rate of sex workers being currently infected with syphilis, chlamydia, and/or gonorrhoea.
 The mechanism at play here is similar: enforcement changes the composition of workers in the street market.
 This is closely related to the mechanism in Lee and Persson (2015) where decriminalization induces a compositional change of workers that raises the share of voluntary prostitutes in the sex market (relative to involuntary prostitutes).

-Second, Table 4 (columns 9-16) shows the estimates from DD models using the Erotic Review data on four sex act outcomes associated with risk behaviors: fellatio with and without a condom, vaginal sex and anal sex.
+Secondly, Table 4 (columns 9-16) shows the estimates from DD models using TER data on four sex act outcomes associated with risk behaviours: fellatio with and without a condom, vaginal sex, and anal sex.
 The results suggest that sex acts become less risky after decriminalization as we observe decreases in anal sex, vaginal sex, and oral sex without condoms and increases in oral sex with a condom.
 The decreases in anal sex and vaginal sex are statistically significant at conventional levels while the oral sex results are not statistically significant with the permutation tests.
 It is likely that increases are also occurring in manual stimulation.
-Unfortunately this is not an option in the TER data so we cannot measure it.
-However, Nguyen (2016) shows that quasi-legal prostitution firms like massage parlors most frequently offer manual stimulation, whereas illegal prostitution firms most frequently offer intercourse.
-In her data, 61.2 percent of massage transactions include manual stimulation.
-The results in Table 4 are consistent with other empirical evidence showing that sex workers who work indoors practice safer sex and are less likely to contract and transmit STIs (Seib et al., 2009; Seib, Fischer and Najman, 2009; Gertler and Shah, 2011).
+Unfortunately this is not an

-&lt;sup>14The Erotic Review does not provide the option to report whether vaginal or anal intercourse occurred with or without a condom.
+14. TER does not provide the option to report whether vaginal or anal intercourse occurred with or without a condom.